starfishlover62/RedditSearch/README.md

             ]
         }
     ```

-10. If you wouldl like to define another search, add a comma after the ending curly brace of the previous search, then define another.
+11. If you wouldl like to define another search, add a comma after the ending curly brace of the previous search, then define another.

-    ```
+    ```JSON
         {
             "searches": [
                 {